Victoria

 • Victorian Wader Study Group

-The Victorian Wader Study Group (VWSG) was formally constituted in 1978, however fieldwork actually began in 1975.
-The VWSG's primary objective is to conduct a long-term comprehensive study of waders and terns throughout Victoria.
-The VWSG is a non-profit organisation and is made up of 100+ volunteers.
+The Victorian Wader Study Group (VWSG) began its activities in 1975.
+The VWSG’s primary objective is to conduct a long-term comprehensive study of waders and terns throughout Victoria.
+This is achieved primarily through capture and release of birds at key high tide roosts.

 Reserves